Take Action for Clean Water

 - Water falls to Earth as rain, sleet, or snow and is absorbed by plants and soils.

-- Rather than being absorbed by soils and plants, over 55% of the rain ends up rushing into the yellow pipes that outfall directly into our waterways.
+- In an urban water cycle, rather than being absorbed by soils and plants, over 55% of the rain ends up rushing into the yellow pipes that outfall directly into our waterways.
 In a natural environment, <10% would runoff into waterways.

 - The stormwater carries whatever is on on our streets with it.
 This means that garbage, pet poop, fertilizer, and pollutants such as gasoline go straight into our streams and rivers.